scala-ide/docs/dev/setup/setup.rst

 ----------------

 The first thing you should do is forking the `Scala IDE Git repository
-<http://github.com/scala-ide/scala-ide>`_, that will greatly simplify the process of sengind us
+<http://github.com/scala-ide/scala-ide>`_, that will greatly simplify the process of sending us
 patches (remember to also read about the :ref:`workflow_page` before creating pull requests).

 If you are new to GitHub, `read here to learn how to fork a project